Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

-where $\I = N \rho(t = 0)$ is the number of individuals infected at $t = 0$.
-Equation (\ref{Boundary}) describes the minimal mutation rate required for the pathogen to evolve a pandemic strain.
+where $\I = N \eta(t = 0)$ is the number of individuals infected at $t = 0$.
+Equation (\ref{Boundary}) describes the minimal mutation rate required for the wild-type to evolve into a potentially pandemic strain.
 For $R_0 = 1$ it predicts $\sigma_c = 0$, as such pathogen can indeed spread even without mutation.
-However, as $R_0$ is decreased, for example under mitigation, the pathogen prevalence rapidly declines, and hence it must evolve at an accelerated rate to reach critical fitness.
+However, as $R_0$ is decreased, the pathogen prevalence rapidly declines, and hence it must evolve at an accelerated rate to reach critical fitness on time.
 This is expressed in (\ref{Boundary}) by an increased $\sigma_c$, which approaches infinity as $R_0 \rightarrow 0$.

+Note that the condition in (\ref{Condition1}), that at $t = \tau_c$ there is a \textit{single} infected individual, is not necessarily stringent, and hence, should be taken more loosely as $\eta(\tau_c)$ is \textit{of the order of} $1/N$.
+Indeed, even if the pathogen reaches its critical mutation when there are two or three infected individuals, due to the stochasticity of the spreading dynamics under such small numbers, pathogen extinction continues to be a probable scenario.
+Therefore $\sigma_c$ in (\ref{Boundary}) is only predicted upto a multiplicative constant of order unity, as signified by the $\propto$ sign, \textit{i.e}.\ $\sigma_c$ \textit{scales as}, not \textit{equals to} the expression on the r.h.s..
+We also note that, for simplicity the derivation leading to Eq.\ (\ref{Boundary}) in Supplementary Section 1.1 is conducted under $\beta$-mutations, namely setting $\alpha_\mu = \alpha_0$ and allowing only the infection rate to evolve.
+In Supplementary Section 1.3 we further generalize the analysis, using a combination of analytical and numerical tools, to cover also $\alpha$-mutations.